potatobucket/Python-to-Arduino-Serial-Communication/README.md

-# Python to Arduion Serial Communication
+# Python to Arduino Serial Communication
  Communicating with the Arduino through Python

  ## TODO: